Why I Became BoardSource-Certified in Nonprofit Board Consulting

 Who has the authority to speak for the community being served?
 Whose voices need to be at the table?
 This goes beyond diversity metrics to questions of authorized voice and power, representation, and who gets to make decisions that affect communities.

-Boards need the capacity to do sensemaking together—to engage in genuine collective analysis of what’s happening in the environment and what the organization should do about it.
-This requires trust, curiosity, and the ability to think together, as a collective.
+Boards need the space, time, and capacity to do sensemaking together—to engage in genuine collective analysis of what’s happening in their environment and what the organization should do about it.
+This requires trust, curiosity, and the ability to think together (and the structures to facilitate this!), as a collective.

 When a client says "our board won't fundraise," that’s a symptom, not the problem.
 The real issue might be: they don’t understand their role, they don’t trust the ED, they lack the context to represent the organization’s priorities confidently, aren’t deeply connected to the mission, can’t articulate the strategy (or the strategy isn’t clear), are bringing their own complicated relationship with money into the organization’s context, or simply have never been taught how to ask.
 BoardSource helped me explore new ways to think about the root issues rather than treating the symptoms.